hasanulmukit/Programming-Problems/README.md

 Welcome to my collection of programming problems and their solutions implemented in multiple languages: **C**, **C++**, **Java**, and **Python**.

-Each problem is categorized (e.g., Basic, Intermediate, Advanced).
+Each problem is categorized (e.g., Basic, Intermediate, Advanced, Miscellaneous).
 Click on a problem to see the solutions in your preferred programming language.

 ---